 However, it is never this simple.
 We all sell different products or investments and so we’ll need to explore this business terminology a little further.

 To make matters worse, there is another authority that has their own definition of realized gains or losses.
 You got it, our friends or nemesis at the Internal Revenue Service.
-So in this article I’ll explain the business aspect and then I’ll describe how the IRS looks at this concept.
-The key is that I want you to understand the terminology and how to use them in the correct context.
+In this article, the business aspect and how the IRS looks at this concept are explained.
+The key is that you need to understand the terminology and how to use them in the correct context.

 The primary mechanism to realize a gain or loss is a physical transaction between two parties.
 The seller subtracts his cost from the sales price.
 If positive, it is a gain.
 If cost is in excess of the sales price, then the seller has a realized loss.